JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

 ## Listeners

-The consumer classes are using @JmsListener to receive messages, it annotation create listener container to specific ActiveMQ queue and access to it through JMSListenerContainerFactory
+The subscriber classes are using @JmsListener to receive messages, it annotation create listener container to specific ActiveMQ topic and access to it through JMSListenerContainerFactory

 You can find the classes definitions in this project